Compile-time checking of non-allocating functions

 Currently, the check ignores poll instructions (otherwise all loops would be considered

 allocating when poll insertion is enabled).
-Therefore, [@zero_alloc]
+Therefore, [@zero_alloc] is not sufficient

 to ensure the absence of context switches.